Collaborative Pros & Cons

 Collaborative vs. Other Options

 In mediation, the parties meet with an impartial third party to reach a compromise out of court.
-The mediator, who may or may not be a lawyer, cannot give either of you legal advice or advocate for either side.
+The mediator, who may be a lawyer, cannot give either of you legal advice or advocate for either side.
 If one side or the other becomes unreasonable or stubborn, lacks negotiating skill, or is emotionally charged, the mediation can become unbalanced.
-As the mediator works to get the process “unstuck” he or she can be viewed as biased by one side or the other.
+As the mediator works to get the process “unstuck,” he or she can be viewed as biased by one side or the other.
 If the mediator does not find a way to deal with the problem, the mediation can break down or the final agreement can be unfair.
-If there are attorneys for the parties, they may not be present at the negotiation/mediation sessions and their advice may come too late to be helpful.

 If mediation doesn’t result in a settlement, you may choose to use your counsel in litigation.
 In collaborative divorce, the parties agree to disqualify attorneys and other professionals from participating in litigation if collaborative divorce does not succeed.